osmandapp/web/main/docs/user/map/raster-maps.md

 ## Prepare/Copy Raster Maps to Device

 There are multiple ways how to add a new raster map, copy it from another device, prepare it on a PC, and pre-download tiles to be used offline.
-For example, you can create your map package on a PC by using special software such as [MOBAC, OsmAndMapCreator, etc](../../technical/map-creation/index.md).
+For example, you can create your map package on a PC using special software such as [MOBAC, OsmAndMapCreator, etc](../../technical/map-creation/index.md).
 Typically raster maps are distributed as files with `.sqlitedb` extension.

 Here are the main methods how for adding a new raster map source which is not defined in OsmAnd yet: